-This month I’m participating in the Eat Well, Spend Less series with eight other bloggers.
-Each week we’ll be sharing tips from our own experiences to help you eat well on a budget.
+This month I’m participating in the Menu Plan Monday: Eat Well, Spend Less series with eight other bloggers.
+We’ll share tips from our experiences to help you eat well on a budget each week.

 This week, rather than sharing my actual meal plan for the week, I’m sharing my favorite “budget meals” for eating well on a budget!
 As it turns out, inexpensive and easy tend to go hand-in-hand (in our house, at least), as you’ll see below: